thehatch4815162342/Credit_Risk_Analysis/README.md

 ## Summary
 All models have weak precision scores, thus they will all flag low risk loans as high risk loans very often.
-The BalancedRandomForestClassifer has the best recall score, which in the case is very important.
+The EasyEnsembleClassifer has the best recall score, which in this case is very important.
 If a high risk loan is marked as low risk, then the company could lose a good amount of money.
+Accuracy is pretty low for every model except for EasyEnsembleClassifer as well.
 Due to precision scores being weak across the board, I can not in good faith recommend any of these models.